🧡 Skip to main content🔍 Skip to search

 Run Task as Service user · SYSTEM

-Since the status of currently logged in user can change its assignation according to multiple logons or logoffs of various users (and folder access rights can vary accordingly), it is better to run the Task from account with fixed and granted access rights.
+Since the status of currently logged in user can change according to multiple logons or logoffs of various users (and folder access rights can vary accordingly), it is better to run the Task from an account with fixed and granted access rights.

 Reports

 If multiple logons and logoffs will randomly happen simultaneously, in this scenario multiple parallel instances of the Task will try to access the login history.txt file and write data into it.
-Which may lead to file access violation, inability of some instances of the Task to write the data.
+This may lead to a file access violation and the inability of some instances of the Task to write the data.

 Task settings: Queue a new task instance until existing task finishes